-The garage may be the last area of a house that would need some designing but you would be amazed at how important it is.
+The garage may be the last area of a house that would need some designing, but you would be amazed at its importance.
 The most common perception of a garage is dark, dirty, and dingy.
 It does not have to be this way.
 In fact, it can transform into your favorite place once you have designed it to your liking.
-Here is a quick guide on how you can design your dream garage with ease.
+Here is a quick guide on how to easily design your dream garage.

 Choosing a Color Scheme for the Entire Garage